ppham0203/adoptable/README.md

  ![alt text](../../assets/images/ScreenShot5.png)

-About Adoptable and meet the team that made it happen
+About Adoptable and meet the team that made it happen.
  ![alt text](../../assets/images/ScreenShot6.png)